hdecarne-github/nsdp-telegraf-plugin/README.md

 [![Build](https://github.com/hdecarne-github/nsdp-telegraf-plugin/actions/workflows/build.yml/badge.svg)](https://github.com/hdecarne-github/nsdp-telegraf-plugin/actions/workflows/build.yml)

 > [!NOTE]
-> Since Telegraf release 1.34.0 this plugin is a core plugin
+> From release v1.34.0 on this plugin is a core plugin of Telegraf
-> and no longer needs to be installed as an external plugin.
+> and no longer needs to be installed separately as an external plugin.
 > See https://github.com/influxdata/telegraf/tree/master/plugins/inputs/nsdp for further details.

 ## About nsdp-telegraf-plugin